Kirby’s creators on developing accessible games, and the darker horrors of the series

-Underneath the sugary sweet surface, however, lies Eldritch-like tones within its villains and lore, with a backstory as complicated and obtuse as a Dark Souls game.
+Underneath the sugary sweet surface, however, lie Eldritch-like tones within its villains and lore, with a backstory as complicated and obtuse as a Dark Souls game.
 Kirby, after all, is essentially a sentient black hole that can absorb any matter, including dark matter.

 “Kirby and the Forgotten Land” leans into this with its post-apocalyptic setting, as well as the mildly horrifying “Mouthful Mode” feature which has our pink hero wrapping his being around different objects.